gnosischain/documentation/docs/specs/bridges/eth-gc/erc20-to-erc20-extension-linked-with-a-particular-token/susd-bridge-extension/transfer-susd-through-the-bridge-extension.md

 5\) Choose an appropriate `relayTokens` method.
 There are two possible methods:

-1. `relayTokens(address _receiver, uint256 _amount)`- Used to transfer sUSD tokens to a recipient in the xDai chain.
+1. `relayTokens(address _receiver, uint256 _amount)`- Used to transfer sUSD tokens to a recipient in the Gnosis Chain.
 2. `relayTokens(address _from, address _receiver, uint256 _amount)` - Used in scenarios when the sUSD tokens deposit is performed by another contract on behalf of a user account (e.g. by a DEX).
 3. 1\) Select the **first** relayTokens method
-4. 2\) `_receiver` - Enter the account that will receive the sUSD tokens on the xDai chain.
+4. 2\) `_receiver` - Enter the account that will receive the sUSD tokens on the Gnosis Chain.
 We assume the same account that deposits the token also receives the token, so enter the address (from your web3wallet & shown in MEW) you are initiating the transfer from.
 5. 3\)`_amount` -- the amount of tokens (in Wei) to transfer; it must be less or equal amount of tokens approved for the bridge operations.
 6. 4\) Press **Write**.

 ![](/img/specs/bridges/sUSD5.png)

 1. Check the gas price, then Submit the transaction your web3wallet and wait until it is included in the chain.
-2. It will require the AMB bridge a short amount time to relay the deposit request to the xDai chain.
+2. It will require the AMB bridge a short amount time to relay the deposit request to the Gnosis Chain.
 After some time the balance of the account specified as `_receiver` in the `relayTokens` method call will increase.
 The result of the relay operation can be monitored [in Blockscout](https://blockscout.com/xdai/mainnet/tokens/0x4c36d2919e407f0cc2ee3c993ccf8ac26d9ce64e/token-transfers).

 ## View Balances

-9\) To view your sUSD token balance on the xDai chain using Nifty Wallet ( use a similar process with MetaMask):
+9\) To view your sUSD token balance on the Gnosis Chain using Nifty Wallet ( use a similar process with MetaMask):

-* 1\) Select the **xDai chain**.
+* 1\) Select the **Gnosis Chain**.
 * 2\) Click **Add Token.**
-* 3\) Enter the sUSD xDai Token Address:  `0x4C36d2919e407f0Cc2Ee3c993ccF8ac26d9CE64e`
+* 3\) Enter the sUSD GC Token Address:  `0x4C36d2919e407f0Cc2Ee3c993ccF8ac26d9CE64e`
 * 4\) Click **Add.**

 ![](</img/specs/bridges/nifty1-1-2.png>)